-The Nym gateway was built in the quickstart.
+The Nym gateway was built in the building nym section.
 If you haven’t yet built Nym and want to run the code, go there first.

 Gateways provide a destination for mixnet packets.
 Most of the internet doesn’t use encrypted Sphinx packets, so the gateway acts as a destination, sort of like a mailbox, for messages.

-Peaps connect to gateways.
+Nym clients connect to gateways.
 Messages are automatically piped to connected clients and deleted from the gateway’s disk storage.
-If a Peap client is offline when a message arrives, it will be stored for later retrieval.
+If a client is offline when a message arrives, it will be stored for later retrieval.
 When the client connects, all messages will be delivered, and deleted from the gateway’s disk.
-At the moment (0.7.x release) messages are stored unencrypted on the gateway.
-In release 0.8.0 we will have end-to-end encryption, so they cannot see the content of what they’re storing for users.
+As of release 0.8.x gateways use end-to-end encryption, so they cannot see the content of what they’re storing for users.

 run command runs the gateway.